 This is a common occurrence that many residents of Marloth Park lament.
 How do we feed the bushbucks when the warthogs always hear the pellets fall, regardless of how gently we toss them onto the ground?
-Instead, they wait in the bush, long after we’ve fed them plenty, hoping other animals will stop by and be offered pellets.
+Instead, they wait in the bush long after we’ve fed them plenty, hoping other animals will stop by and for pellets.
 Then, immediately, they charge into action, overtaking any possibility of the pellets for the other animals.

-Although many animals are territorial and may not wander far even if given the opportunity, some of the locals have expressed that the fences should come down so the animals could go in and out of Kruger National Park from Marloth Park.
+Although many animals are territorial and may not wander far even if given the opportunity, some locals have expressed that the fences should come down.
+This way, the animals could go in and out of Kruger National Park from Marloth Park.
 Kruger is only across the Crocodile River.
-But, in doing so, all the apex predators could enter Marloth as well, greatly changing the dynamic of the conservancy.
+But, in doing so, all the apex predators could enter Marloth, significantly changing the dynamic of the conservancy.

 It is illegal to get out of one’s car while in Kruger, day or night.
 Can you imagine how dangerous life in MP could be if the fences were down?
 Many of the wildlife here now can easily cause fatal injuries if not respected.
 This would only be exacerbated without the fences.

 No, there’s no easy answer.
-However, in the interim, we’ve chosen to continue to feed.
 We go through three 40 kg, 88 pounds, bags of pellets a week, which translates to 120 kg, 265 pounds, not nearly enough considering all the visitors we see each day.
+However, in the interim, we’ve chosen to continue to feed the animals.
 Others, concerned like us, are doing their share.

 I just received the following message from Louise that reads: